bowman2001/perplexdoc/content/blog/image/stand-alone/index.md

 ![Placeholder image](fig/normal.svg)

-Only if we register the source file in the front-matter as a named resource, we can add a caption etc. and generate the different layout options shown in the next sections.
+Only if we register the source file in the front matter as a named resource, we can add a caption etc. and generate the different layout options shown in the next sections.
 The following body copy consists of **blind text**, but the captions are descriptive.

 ## Tiny